dv1/gstdriftmeasure/README.md

 That way, the threshold can efficiently filter out any influence from noise artifacts (which have low amplitude), and still let the true peak through.

+Starting with version 1.14, GStreamer's `audiotestsrc` element is capable of generating a test signal.
+To do that, use its "ticks" waveform.
+This is an example `gst-launch-1.0` command line which generates one single-sine-period 1khz pulse with 1 second of silence between pulses and renders it as 48 kHz S32LE mono PCM:

+    gst-launch-1.0 audiotestsrc sine-periods-per-tick=1 freq=1000 wave=ticks volume=0.8 ! "audio/x-raw, format=S32LE, channels=1, rate=48000" ! alsasink

 How the measurement works
 -------------------------